RMIT Link: Music

-The RMIT Music Collective is the organisation responsible for all music collectives under the Art Council at RMIT University (except the RMIT Concert Choir).
-RMIT University does not offer a music instrument degree and thus the collective provides students and the wider community with opportunities to perform and improve their musical talents.
+The RMIT Music Collective is the organization responsible for all music collectives under the Art Council at RMIT University (except the RMIT Concert Choir).
+RMIT University does not offer a music instrument degree, and thus the collective provides students and the wider community with opportunities to perform and improve their musical talents.
 Created in 2004 following the merger of the Concert Band Collective, Stage Band Collective and the RMIT Occasional Choral Society, it is now one of the oldest and largest groups within the university.
-RMIT Music is located on the city campus of RMIT University, Building 12, level 3, room 97 at the RMIT city campus.
+RMIT Music is located on the city campus of RMIT University, Building 12, level 3, room 97, at the RMIT city campus.
 Its president is David Garrick.

 RMIT Music has many performances each year, including a showcase concert held at the end of each academic semester and two Choral Concerts.
-These four concerts take place either in Kaleide Theatre or Storey Hall.
+These four concerts take place either in Kaleide Theater or Storey Hall.
 In the past, RMIT Music events have also included Picnic Day concerts, multiple performances during the Regional Tour and the Moe Carols by Candlelight.

-Prior to 2007, most rehearsals occurred in Building 28 at the RMIT Melbourne City campus, which used to be the old campus bar.
+Before 2007, most rehearsals occurred in Building 28 at the RMIT Melbourne City campus, which used to be the old campus bar.
 Between 2007 and 2015, rehearsals were then moved to Building 57.
 During this time, the collective saw a prosperous time in membership growth and artistic direction.
-Acquisition of new instruments equipment and new branding took place.
+Acquisition of new instruments, equipment and new branding took place.
 New ensembles began alongside an increasing presence within the wider RMIT University community.
 Community outreach began to take place with external performances at various locations throughout Victoria.
 Music camps were held during this time, during which rehearsals and performances at schools and retirement villages took place.
 The Stage Band held performances at the Wangaratta Festival of Jazz.